Family of UK Ebola victim says he is in best place for treatment

 Two U.S. doctors who contracted Ebola in Liberia and were evacuated to the United States were discharged from hospital last week after receiving treatment with an experimental drug, ZMapp.
 It was not clear what role it played in their recovery.

-Its U.S.-based manufacturer, Mapp Biopharmaceutical, has said limited supplies of the drug have already been exhausted after it was used to treat three African doctors in Liberia.
-[ID:nL5N0QS2TZ].
+Its U.S.-based manufacturer, Mapp Biopharmaceutical, has said limited supplies of the drug have already been exhausted after it was used to treat three African doctors in Liberia..

 (Editing by Gareth Jones)